Employer of Record

 Retirement Scheme

-Spain operates a pay-as-you-go system for public retirement pensions, with a gradual increase in ordinary retirement age to 67 by current legislation.
+Spain operates a pay-as-you-go system for public retirement pensions, with a gradual increase in ordinary retirement age under current legislation.
 The pension amount is calculated based on years of Social Security contributions and the earnings base.

 To bridge potential gaps, corporate pension schemes are highly valued, especially by higher-salaried employees, serving as an effective retention tool.
-Recent legislation (Law 12/2022) promotes occupational pension plans with incentives and tax benefits, including open public promotion funds and simplified plans.
+Current legislation continues to promote occupational pension plans with incentives and tax benefits.

 Work Permit in Spain